jabberwock888/cd-containers/README.md

 docker push REGISTRY/REPOSITORY/myapp:1.0.0
 ```

-Then edit the flow deployment file for your application.
+Then edit the flux deployment file for your application.

 ```yaml
 ---